 Choose the appropriate APPLY ONLINE button, fill out the form completely and submit your application.

-To complete your application, we need two (2) references for you – one academic and one personal (NOTE: your personal reference needs to be a non-family member).
+To complete your application, we need two (2) references for you – one academic and one personal (NOTE: your personal reference needs to be a non-family member and a non-peer).

 Dormitory Deposit / Commuter Pre-Pay